erguteb/exact_skellam/README.md

 The implementation is based on https://github.com/peteroupc/peteroupc.github.io/blob/master/randomfunc.md#Poisson_Distribution

+We adopt the convention that
+    range(m)
-We adopt the convention that from range(m), which uniformly samples an integer from 0 to m, is the only accessible randomness.
+, which uniformly samples an integer from 0 to m, is the only accessible randomness.